 Below: A lower pistillate spike, widely separated from the uppers.
 Leaf blade profile.
 Note the wing on the stem in the third photo.

 Below: Back and front views of the leaf sheath.

 Below: 1st photo - plants usually have upright leaves and stems.
 2nd - photo - basal sheaths are pale brown.

 Eastern Wood Sedge is one of over 150 sedges native to Minnesota.
 This species is found principally in the southern half of the state and about half the counties in the northern half.
 In North America it is found from the central plains east to the coast in the U. S. and in Canada it is known in Ontario, Quebec, and Manitoba.

-Eastern Wood Sedge has not been reported on any Eloise Butler plant census but is present in the Woodland Garden.
+Eastern Wood Sedge is present in the Woodland Garden in various places.